2021–22 European windstorm season: Storm Celia

-Storm Ciril
+Storm Ciril (Katharina)

 Storm Ciril was named on 30 March.
-Also named Katharina by the FUB, it is expected to affect southern Europe and the Adriatic coast.
+Also named Katharina by the FUB, it affected southern Europe and the Adriatic coast.

-Preparations have been made in Cantabria, Spain ahead of the storm.
+Ciril brought snow and heavy wind to Spain, with some areas of the country reporting the coldest April morning in 40 years.

 Storm Diego

 Storm Diego was named on 6 April by Météo-France.
 It did not impact Portugal directly but is expected to bring heavy rain and strong winds to parts of the Iberian Peninsula and France, with the latter expecting gusts of 120 kph from the storm.
 The same system was named Ortrud by the FUB.

 Storm Evelyn

 Storm Evelyn was named on 7 April by Portugal's weather bureau, the Instituto Português do Mar e da Atmosfera.
-Storm Evelyn was expected to impact mainland Portugal on April 10 bringing gusty conditions as well as heavy rainfall on April 10 and 11.
+Storm Evelyn was expected to impact mainland Portugal on 10 April bringing gusty conditions as well as heavy rainfall on 10 and 11 April.
 The storm, which was named Pamela by FUB, was also expected to affect Ireland and UK.